fishcus/KAP-manual/en/config/use_sparksql_during_cube_build.en.md

 ## Use SparkSQL during Cube Build

-KAP leverages Hive by default to do part of the pre-calculations during cube build process.
+Kyligence Enterprise leverages Hive by default to do part of the pre-calculations during cube build process.
 Since SparkSQL has better performance over Hive in general, using SparkSQL instead of Hive during cube build may improve the build speed at certain steps.

 ![sparksql_build_step](images/use_sparksql_during_cube_build/sparksql_flat_table.png)